-'The research indicated community boards added a confusing layer of bureaucracy, particularly for our more in-need and currently disenfranchised and marginalised communities.
-The alternative view was that community boards can be a great tool for representation in bringing the voice of the community to Council, but they don't have the teeth they need.'
+In other words, they should be a vital resource for you, for intelligence, for early warnings and a means of dissemination decisions and rationale.
+The discussion booklet you distributed says in part "The research indicated community boards added a confusing layer of bureaucracy, particularly for our more in-need and currently disenfranchised and marginalised communities."
+I suggest that much of that confusion comes from people assuming community boards have more influence than they have'

+However the booklet also says "community boards can be a great tool for representation in bringing the voice of the community to Council, but they don't have the teeth they need."